fbpx

 Visas for Spain

-Spain has quite a few visa options for Americans who’d like to live there for an extended period of time.
-If you’re ready to make your move here are your options:
+Spain has quite a few visa options for Americans who want to immigrate to Spain, making your Spanish dream more possible than you think.
+If you’re ready to make your move these are your visa options:

 Student visa: A student visa allows you to live in Spain for the duration of your studies, either by enrolling at a university or certain approved language academies.
-Many U.S. citizens come to Spain on a student visa as a language assistant.
+Many U.S. citizens come to Spain on a student visa as a language assistant to teach English (no teaching experience required).
 The program not only provide a visa but also a monthly stipend and private health insurance.

 Entrepreneur visa: This visa is for entrepreneurs who want to launch a startup in Spain.